First create a new project

 Give your new field a name.
-This is the text label that will appear beside the field, and this will be visible to the user.
-This is called the "Field Label".
+This is the text label that will appear beside the field, and will be visible to the user.

-You could simply see it as the name is what the human user sees the field as being called, and the symbolic name is what the computer system sees the field as being called.
+A way to remember this is that the field label/name is what the human user recognises as the field being called, and the symbolic name is what the computer system sees.

-The Type of field is very important.
+The type of field is very important.
 This needs to be suitable for the kind of information you're trying to collect.
-Your options are:

 Short, Medium and Long string: For entering text, numbers, and emails.
 Choose one of the three options depending on how wide you would like the field to be.